1.11. Additional Waypoints

 Log in to your account on Geocaching.com and display your geocache page.
 In the Navigation section at the top right of the geocache page, click on the Waypoints link.
 This takes you to the Waypoints collection page.

 Choose a waypoint type - Final Location, Stages of a Multicache, Parking Area, Question to Answer, or Trailhead.
 Under Quick Entry, if you click on Parking, the numbers, or Final, the waypoints fields will automatically fill, and there will be coordinates loaded in the coordinate boxes.
 Those coordinates will be the current listing numbers, you must edit them!
 You may over-write the automatically generated text if you wish.

 - Only places where you have placed something physical should be coded as "Stages of a Multicache" or "Final Location".
-These locations must be 528 feet away from a physical stage of any other cache.
+These locations must be 528 feet away from a physical stage of any other geocache.

-- Virtual waypoints should be coded as "question to answer" or "reference point" -- in which case the virtual waypoints can be closer than 528 feet from another cache and do not block other physical placements.
+- Virtual waypoints should be coded as "question to answer" or "reference point" -- in which case the virtual waypoints can be closer than 528 feet from another geocache and do not block other physical placements.